-Surveys have shown that a majority of Americans, 60% to 70% live paycheck to paycheck.
-There are always going to be hiccups in your personal finances, and those tough times are often multiplied if you do not have a written monthly budget.
-But, how do you find money to pay your bills in short notice if you are in a pinch?
+Surveys have shown that most Americans, 60% to 70%, live paycheck to paycheck.
+There will always be hiccups in your personal finances, and those tough times are often multiplied if you do not have a written monthly budget.
+But, how do you find money to pay your bills on short notice if you are in a pinch?

-Going to a payday lender should be one of your last resorts because of the enormous amount of interest that you will ultimately pay on such a short-term loan.
-Payday lenders provide a horrible service that preys on people who are struggling and allow you to roll short-term loans over with interest continuing to build and build.
+Going to a payday lender should be one of your last resorts because of the enormous amount of interest you will ultimately pay on such a short-term loan.
+Payday lenders provide a horrible service that preys on struggling people and allows you to roll short-term loans over with interest continuing to build and build.
 But, you do have other options if you need money in a pinch to pay your bills.

 Where To Find Money In A Pinch When Times Are Tough

 Here are a few examples of where to go…